xuyimingxym/xuyimingxym.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Yiming's Website ;)"
+title: "Welcome to Yiming Xu's Website ;)"
-author_profile: false
+author_profile: True
 redirect_from:
   - /about/
   - /about.html
 ---

-# Welcome to Yiming Xu's Website

 ## Advancing Sustainable and Intelligent Urban Mobility through AI and Digital Twins